 Rack::Builderto configure middlewares.
 Even if you haven't explicitly added middlewares to your Rails application, many components of Rails itself are implemented as middleware, so middleware data will appear by default.

 The Ruby agent automatically instruments middlewares added via

 ActionDispatch::MiddlewareStackon Rails 3.0 or higher.
 For more information about configuring middlewares with Rails, see the Ruby on Rails guide.

 You can view middleware data in New Relic APM.

 - In the APM Overview page

-As of Ruby agent version 3.9.0 or higher, the main chart on your app's New Relic APM Overview page includes a purple bar that shows average time per request spent in all Rack middlewares for your application.
+The main chart on your app's New Relic APM Overview page includes a purple bar that shows average time per request spent in all Rack middlewares for your application.